Kalwerake/autism_classification/README.md

 ## 4. Cleaning phenotype description file

-There are severel issues with the downloaded phenotype description file `phenotype_files\Phenotypic_V1_0b_preprocessed.csv`.
+There are several issues with the downloaded phenotype description file `phenotype_files/Phenotypic_V1_0b_preprocessed.csv`.
 These issues and fixes are detailed in `EDA_notebooks/phenotype_EDA.ipynb`, this notebook also displays class distributions.
 But the cleaned file `phenotype_files/pheno_clean.csv` is provided.